kazuhitoyokoi/nr-handson-techxchange2025/README.md

 ## What is Node-RED?
 Node-RED is a low-code development tool released by IBM as an open source software.
 This tool is easy to use for novice users and it is also a powerful tool for IT professionals.
+It has become a common tool in the manufacturing industry to create intelligent IoT solutions using flow-based development with low-code.

 ## Setup Node-RED environment on GitHub codespaces